mitodl/edx2bigquery/README.md

                                                           Accepts the "--year2" flag, to process all courses in the config file's course_id_list.

+                            doall <course_id> ...       : run setup_sql, analyze_problems, logs2gs, logs2bq, axis2bq, person_day, enrollment_day,
+                                                          and person_course, for each of the specified courses.
+This is idempotent, and can be run weekly when new SQL dumps come in.

+                            nightly <course_id> ...     : Run sequence of commands for common nightly update (based on having new tracking logs available).
+                                                          This includes logs2gs, logs2bq, person_day, enrollment_day

                             --- SQL DATA RELATED COMMANDS

+                            waldofy <sql_data_dir>      : Apply HarvardX Jim Waldo conventions to SQL data as received from edX, which renames files to be
+                                    <course_id> ...       more user friendly (e.g. courseware_studentmodule -> studentmodule) and converts the tab-separated
+                                                          values form (*.sql) to comma-separated values (*.csv).
+Also compresses the resulting csv files.
+                                                          Does this only for the specified course's, because the edX SQL dump may contain a bunch of uknown courses, or scratch courses from the edge site, which should not be co-mingled with course data from the main production site.

+                                                          It is assumed that <sql_data_dir> has a name which contains a date, e.g. xorg-2014-05-11 ;
+                                                          the resulting data are put into the course SQL base directory, into a subdirectory with name given by the course_id and date, YYYY-MM-DD.

+                                                          The SQL files from edX must already be decrypted (not *.gpg), before running this command.

                             make_uic <course_id> ...    : make the "user_info_combo" file for the specified course_id, from edX's SQL dumps, and upload to google storage.
                                                           Does not import into BigQuery.